Undergrad Research Opportunities

 There are many opportunities for undergraduates to get involved in research projects guided by faculty in the Department of Chemistry and Biochemistry and this is a requirement (6 credit hours) for our ACS approved BS degrees and for distinction in major.

 There are a number of sources of support for undergraduate research experiences including DU’s Partners in Scholarship (PinS) program and Summer Research Scholarships.
+For more information visit the Undergraduate Research Center.
 Additional grants are available through the Colorado-Wyoming Louis Stokes Alliance for Minority Participation (CO-WY AMP).

 SHINE@DU Program